gromacs/gromacs/install-guide/install-guide.md

     is determined by CMake.
     The name of the directory can be changed using `GMX_LIB_INSTALL_DIR` CMake variable.
+`lib/pkgconfig/`
+  : Information about the installed `libgromacs` library for `pkg-config` is
+    installed here.
+The `lib/` part adapts to the installation location of the libraries.
+The installed files contain the installation prefix as absolute paths.
+`share/cmake/`
+  : CMake package configuration files are installed here.
 `share/gromacs/`
   : Various data files and some documentation go here.
     The `gromacs` part can be changed using `GMX_DATA_INSTALL_DIR`.
 Using this